Tanz0rz/haxe-fmod/extension/functions.md

 ## system_attachfilesystem
 <!-- System::attachFileSystem -->
-verdict: cannot A custom file system is a set of callbacks that FMOD runs on its streaming and loading threads, and no Haxe target can execute code there.
+verdict: cannot A custom file system is a set of callbacks FMOD runs on its streaming and loading threads.
+No Haxe target can execute code there.
 StudioSystem.loadBankFile and loadBankMemory are the bank paths, and Sound.create and Sound.fromPcm are the sound paths.

 ## system_close
 <!-- System::close -->